Table of Contents

 Hi [name]!

-I just wanted to follow up on our conversation about [nature of the issue].
-On my end, it looks like we resolved your issue, but I wanted to make sure you were satisfied with the resolution.
+I wanted to follow up on our conversation about [issue].
+On my end, it looks like we resolved everything, but I wanted to make sure you were satisfied.

 Are you all set?
-Is there anything else I can help you with?
+Is there anything else I can help with?

 Make sure to let me know!